 sold.
 Part of the yard was used as outdoors rink my father set up

 every year.
 My grandmother had a fairly frequent visitor, Bruce Clark who was a nephew.
 He had been born in Manitoba, but when the Depression came about he was sent to Oshawa to help with the coal business.
 He was a few years older than my father, but the two of them bought cemetery plots for the family.
 Bruce continued to visit my grandmother when we all moved to Haliburton.

 I ruined some of my Grandmother's flowers with a high jump

 pit; at the time it didn't seem a big deal as my parents didn't kick up

 too big a fuss as I was a pretty active, even hyper active and it helped

 Even though neither she nor my Grandfather drank alcohol she made a Christmas cake that contained rum and I was allowed to eat it--a favorite.
 She also made a mixture of honey and butter that I still crave.
 Also what we called bread and butter pickles.
 I remember she grew chives as well as flowers in Oshawa and later in Haliburton.

 When we moved to Haliburton she went with us.
-I remember that Bruce Clark regularly drove up to chat with my Grandmother.
-Later ended up in a nursing home in Lindsay and eventually brought back to Haliburton where my mother got involved as a volunteer and then was hired although she didn't apply.
+I remember that Bruce Clark regularly drove up (a two hour drive) to chat with my Grandmother.
+Later she ended up in a nursing home in Lindsay and eventually was brought back to Haliburton where my mother got involved as a volunteer in the new facility and then was hired although she didn't apply.